 Prior to joining JRCM in 2008, he spent three years in venture capital and four years at Nomura, advising on its private equity investments as well as risk, global corporate development and strategy.
-A Fellow of the ICAEW, he qualified as a chartered accountant with Deloitte where he spent time in audit before specialising in corporate finance and valuation advice.
+A Fellow of the ICAEW (The Institute of Chartered Accountants in England and Wales), he qualified as a chartered accountant with Deloitte where he spent time in audit before specialising in corporate finance and valuation advice.
 Andrew is a member of the audit committee of the British Academy.